Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Summary/Lionsberg Summary.md

 The [[Lionsberg Invitation]] can be shared to [[Pass The Flame]] and invite the wise right next people to [[Join The Movement]].

-The [[The Lionsberg Co-Creator Handbook]] can help get you up to speed once you join.
+The [[The Lionsberg Co-Creator's Handbook]] can help get you up to speed once you join.

 The [[Lionsberg Lexicon]] is a starting point for redeveloping a shared language.